prairiewest/verifyreceipt/README.md

 Verify mobile IAP receipts.

+This is the back end (server) code for verifying receipts from in-app purchases.
+You must already be running a server and it must already have proper DNS and SSL certificates.
+You will also need PHP 8.1 or higher and Composer installed.

-The file `service-account.json` must exist two directories above the code here.
+You supply the file `service-account.json` and it must exist above the code here.
+You can read about [setting up a Google Service Account](https://prairiewest.net/2025/03/verifying-iap-subscription-receipts-for-google-play/) on my blog.

 It will look something like this:

 ```
 {